MirceaKitsune/python_raytracer/README.md

   - hits: Represents the number of times this ray has bounced.
 The value is checked but not changed by the raytracer: The material function must increment this accordinfly to indicate how many bounces were preformed otherwise some features may not work correctly!
 Add 1 for a fully opaque bounce, a value between 0 and 1 to represent transparency for translucent voxels.

 Note that while you can modify any of the above properties on the material of a voxel from the material function, such modifications will be lost: Threads don't share changes with each other or the main thread, any modification will only be seen by the same process currently calculating the ray.
 If you wish to change a property on a voxel's material, do so in a custom function which ensures changes are returned to the main thread.

+Sky function: In addition to material functions which are executed when the ray touches a voxel, a background function will preform changes to the ray after it has preformed its last step, parsed as the parameter of the camera object.
+Unlike conventional materials the sky function doesn't have settings since only one exists and it operates in place, the only parameter is thus the `ray` object.
+There's no point in changing positional ray properties here as this always runs after the last step: You typically want to use velocity to produce a shape at infinite distance based on ray direction.